Endocrinology

 Most Common Acquired CauseObesity / Ageing (Late-onset Hypogonadism)

-Diagnostic Gold StandardMorning Total Testosterone (<8-12 nmol/L) x 2
+Diagnostic Gold StandardMorning Total Testosterone (less than 8-12 nmol/L) x 2

 Critical Timing8:00 AM - 10:00 AM (Fasting)